-CAUTION: ENSURE THAT THE FAN'S AND/OR THE THERMODISC'S POWER CORD ARE NOT IN CONTACT WITH ANY SURFACE OF THE STOVE TO PREVENT ELECTRICAL SHOCK OR FIRE DAMAGE.
+CAUTION: ENSURE THAT THE BLOWER'S AND/OR THE THERMODISC'S POWER CORD ARE NOT IN CONTACT WITH ANY SURFACE OF THE STOVE TO PREVENT ELECTRICAL SHOCK OR FIRE DAMAGE.
 DO NOT RUN THE POWER CORD BENEATH THE STOVE.

-APPENDIX 6: INSTALLATION OF SECONDARY AIR TUBES AND BAFFLE
+APPENDIX 5: INSTALLATION OF SECONDARY AIR TUBES AND BAFFLE

-1- Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
-Then lift and insert the left end of the tube into the rear left channel.

-- 2- Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown in DETAIL A. Make sure the notch reaches the end of the key way. - 3- Repeat step 1 and 2 for the other secondary air tubes. - 4- To remove the tubes use the above steps in reverse order.
+- 1- Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole as shown in DETAIL 1.
+Then lift and insert the left end of the tube into the rear left channel. - 2- Align the notch in the left end of the tube with the key of the left air channel hole.
+Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown in DETAIL 2.
+Make sure the notch reaches the end of the key way. - 3- Repeat step 1 and 2 for the other secondary air tubes. - 4- To remove the tubes use the above steps in reverse order.

-Note that secondary air tubes (B) can be replaced without removing the baffle board (A).
+Note that any secondary air tube (B) can be replaced without removing the baffle (A).